 When you transfer files from the local system to the remote system, you will be asked to provide an SSH password for authenticating the remote system before copying files.
-You will need to setup the password-less authentication using SSH to disable the password authentication.
+In addition, you will need to set up password-less authentication using SSH to disable the password authentication.

 First, create a new 4096 bits SSH key on the local system with the following command:

 You will be asked to provide the key location and passphrase.
 Just press Enter to accept the default file location and also press Enter without specifying any passphrase as shown below: